-Dr. Forley will discuss your individual concerns during your consultation at his offices in New York. and demonstrate the degree of correction you can expect in each area.
-He will explain the aging process and the reasons for performing the procedures he may recommend to you.
+Dr. Forley will discuss your individual concerns during your facelift consultation at his offices in New York and demonstrate the degree of correction you can expect in each area.
+He will explain the aging process and the reasons for performing the facelift procedure he may recommend to you.
 In many cases, some or all of the facial procedures you desire can be performed in one stage.
-Dr. Forley always attempts to use the smallest and most well concealed incisions possible.
-He will explain how natural looking results can be achieved with advanced surgical techniques through limited incisions.
-You will have the opportunity to review before and after photographs of Dr. Forley’s New York City patients to give you an idea of the type of aesthetic outcome that typifies his approach toward surgery.
+Dr. Forley always attempts to use the smallest and most well-concealed incisions possible.
+He will explain how natural-looking results can be achieved with advanced surgical techniques through limited incisions.
+You will have the opportunity to review before and after photographs of Dr. Forley’s NYC patients to give you an idea of the type of aesthetic outcome that typifies his approach toward facelift surgery.

 Your pre-operative appointment will be scheduled 2 weeks prior to your surgery date.
-A complete review of the surgical plan as well as instructions for you to follow before and after surgery will be discussed when you visit our New York City practice.
+A complete review of the surgical plan as well as for instructions for you to follow before and after surgery will be discussed during your facelift consultation when you visit the NYC practice.
 Medical clearance, including blood tests and cardiac testing as needed, will be obtained from your primary care doctor in preparation for your surgery.
-A program of vitamins and supplements to optimize your healing and recovery will be provided to you during your pre-op visit.
-Dr. Forley advocates a customized skin care regimen prior to and following surgery for all his patients and this will also be discussed.
+A program of vitamins and supplements to optimize your healing and recovery will be provided to you during your pre-op visit to his NY practice.
+Dr. Forley advocates a customized skincare regimen prior to and following surgery for all his patients and this will also be discussed.
 Photographs will be taken and kept strictly confidential.

-Dr. Forley will carefully mark the incision sites and answer any last minute questions.
+Dr. Forley will carefully mark the incision sites and answer any last-minute questions.
 The anesthesiologist will then review with you the twilight/sedation technique that is utilized exclusively in our Joint Commission accredited office-based surgery facility.
 Incisions for a facelift are designed to be minimally apparent following the healing process.
 They are carefully concealed within the hair in the area of the temples, in skin creases paralleling the curve of the ear, and behind the tragal cartilage edge of the ear.
-This is the extent of the incision in the MACS- Lift “short scar” technique performed by Dr. Forley.
+This is the extent of the incision in the MACS- Lift “short scar” technique performed by New York’s leading surgeon, Dr. Forley during the procedure.
 The incision is extended behind the ear and into the hair of the scalp when there is significant skin excess of the neck that needs to be improved.

 Recovery from plastic surgical procedures progresses steadily but varies slightly from person to person.
 Pain is usually minor and patients frequently do not require more than a few doses of pain medication following surgery.

-A protective turban-style head wrap is used for 1-2 days.
+A protective turban-style headwrap is used for 1-2 days after the procedure.
 Compression is not used as it actually increases the amount of swelling you might experience.
 In most cases, a drain is used overnight to remove any post-operative oozing of blood so that there will be less bruising.
 Dr. Forley will remove the drain the following day when he changes your dressing.
 You will be able to wash your hair within 2 days.
 Sutures are removed at about 5 days and 8-10 days.